shapesmusic/Shapes-Basics-Draft/writing/about.md

 </div>

+🚧🚜 This is under construction: Rebuilding a shorter, reorganized version of [this talk](https://www.youtube.com/watch?v=2hPk2oMUgcs). 🚧

 ### Chapter Outline

 - [Intro: Playing With a Shape](#intro-playing-with-a-shape)
 - [Theory and Philosophy](#theory-and-philosophy)
+  - Problem & Responses
+  - Method Organization

 - [Demo: Keyboard and Notation](#demo-keyboard-and-notation)
 - [Demo: Chord and Key](#demo-chord-and-key)
 - [Demo: Tonescapes](#demo-tonescapes)